 Corporal Frenchie Sharpe explained how a woman disguised herself as a man to serve as the first female Buffalo soldier in the 38th U.S. infantry division in 1866.

 Cathay Williams was a former slave and worked as a servant for a Union general during the Civil War where she learned much about the life of a soldier.

-Because of the good pay of a soldier, she decided to enlist as William Cathay.
+Because of the good pay of a soldier, she decided to flip her nam and enlist as William Cathay.

 According to Sharpe, Williams went to a hospital for treatment of weakness while recovering from small pox and it was soon discovered she was a woman.